giovaniortolani/google-tag-linker/README.md

 Hola!
 Olá!
 This is a **JavaScript** library that provided the needed functionality for creating a `linkerParam` for Google Analytics 4 (**_`Google Tag`_**, **_`gtag`_**).
 I
 It also works for any other analytics/marketing tools of your choice, such as: Amplitude, Meta, Google Ads etc.

-At the time of publishing this library, Google doesn't offer any "documented" way of generating this value, making really hard to work with custom implementations, for example when needing to deal with iFrames or forms/links generated dynamically.
+At the time of publishing this library, Google doesn't offer any "documented" way of generating this value, making really hard to work with custom implementations, for example when dealing with iFrames or forms/links generated dynamically.

 The library is provided in the `AMD`, `UMD`, `IIFE`, and `ESM` formats, all of them available in the `dist` folder.

 ## How does Google Tag cross-domain work

-Google Tag cross-domain works pretty similarly to how previous Google Analytics worked.
+Google Tag cross-domain works similarly to how previous Google Analytics worked.
 It's basically based on 2 different parts.

 1. A fingerprint (Browser/Time)
 2. The list of cookies to be passed to the new domain